28 Things to Do in Myrtle Beach in the Winter

 Tanger Outlets

-Tanger Outlets has two locations in the Myrtle Beach area, one on Hwy 501 and another on Hwy 17.
-Both have hundreds of stores and countless deals for you to explore this most wonderful time of the year.
-If it’s too cold for the outlets, Myrtle Beach also has indoor malls: If you can’t find what you’re looking for at the malls, you may want to check out the unique shops at:
+Tanger Outlets has two locations in Myrtle Beach, one on Hwy 501 and another on Hwy 17.
+Both feature hundreds of stores and countless deals for you to explore during this wonderful time of year.
+If it’s too cold for the outdoor outlets, Myrtle Beach is also home to indoor malls: If you can’t find what you’re looking for at the malls, you may want to check out the unique shops at:

 Visit Some Of The Best Year-Round Attractions